avast/wanna-ml/docs/tutorial/job.md

         ...
 ```

-Your python script must report back the metric during training.
-In TensorFlow/Keras you can use
+Your python script must report back the metric during training, you should use [cloudml-hypertune](https://github.com/GoogleCloudPlatform/cloudml-hypertune) library.
-a callback to write the metric to the TensorFlow summary - [documentation](https://cloud.google.com/ai-platform/training/docs/using-hyperparameter-tuning#tensorflow_with_a_runtime_version).

-In any other case, you should use [cloudml-hypertune](https://github.com/GoogleCloudPlatform/cloudml-hypertune) library.

 ```
 import hypertune